Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Kernelization algorithm for

 Let us consider a positive instance $(G = (V,E),k)$ of \SCE{}, $F$ a suitable solution and $H = G \triangle F$.
-Denote by $\C(H)$ the critical clique graph of $H$ as described in Definition~\ref{def:ccg}.
+Denote by $\C(H)$ the critical clique graph of $H$ as described in \cref{def:ccg}.
 Since $|F| \leq k$, we know that at most $2k$ critical cliques of $\C(H)$ may contain affected vertices.
 Let $A$ be the set of such critical cliques, $T$ the minimum subgraph of $\C(H)$ that spans all critical cliques of $A$ and $A'$ the set of critical cliques of degree at least $3$ in $T$.
-Recall that $|A'\backslash A| \leq 3\cdot |A|$ (Lemma~\ref{lem:bloc-span}).
+Recall that $|A'\setminus A| \leq 3\cdot |A|$ (\cref{lem:bloc-span}).
 We will define the notion of SC-branch, corresponding to well-structured strictly chordal subgraphs of $G$.
 We will focus our interest on two types of SC-branches: the ones that are connected to the rest of the graph by only one critical clique, called \emph{$1$-SC-branches}, and the ones that are connected to the rest of the graph by exactly two critical cliques, called \emph{$2$-SC-branches}.
 This time the $1$-SC-branches will only be reduced to two critical cliques.
-The connected components of the graph $T \backslash (A \cup A')$ correspond to subgraphs of $2$-SC-branches and the length of such $2$-SC-branches will be bounded by $k+3$.
+The connected components of the graph $T \setminus (A \cup A')$ are paths, which correspond to subgraphs of $2$-SC-branches, and we will bound their length by $k+3$.
 We know that there are at most $4k$ such connected components, thus there is $O(k^2)$ critical cliques in $T$.
-Finally, the connected components of the graph $\C(H)\backslash V(T)$ correspond to $1$-SC-branches or sets of connected $1$-SC-branches.
+Finally, the connected components of the graph $\C(H)\setminus V(T)$ correspond to $1$-SC-branches or sets of connected $1$-SC-branches.
 The latter case will require a specific reduction rule to be dealt with.
-This implies that every critical clique or maximal clique of $T$ can have a linear number of $1$-SC-branches of $\C(H)\backslash V(T)$ adjacent to it.
+This implies that every critical clique or maximal clique of $T$ can have a linear number of $1$-SC-branches of $\C(H)\setminus V(T)$ adjacent to it.
 Altogether, the graph $\C(H)$ contains $O(k^3)$ critical cliques, and each critical clique is of size at most $k+1$, hence the graph $G$ contains $O(k^4)$ vertices. \\

-From now on, we always assume that the considered optimal editions (resp. completions, deletions) satisfy Lemma~\ref{lem:homogen-compl-here}.
+From now on, we always assume that the considered optimal editions (resp. completions, deletions) satisfy \cref{lem:homogen-compl-here}.